Galaxy growth by merging in the nearby universe: DATA

 \section{DATA}

 We use the NYU Value-Added Galaxy Catalog (VAGC) V7.2 data \citep{blanton05a}, which is built from SDSS data, as our source of spectroscopic data.
 We use all the SDSS imaging data as our source for cross-correlation samples.
-The SDSS is an imaging and spectroscopic survey of about $10^4$ square degrees \citep{fukugita96a, gunn98a, gunn05a, York99a, York01a, stoughton02a, abazajian03a, abazajian04a}.
+The SDSS is a survey of about $10^4$ square degrees \citep{fukugita96a, gunn98a, gunn05a, York99a, York01a, stoughton02a, abazajian03a, abazajian04a}.